Careers

 Join the Rodel Team

-For more information on career opportunities with Rodel, please contact Katie Moran
+For more information on career opportunities with Rodel, please contact our team.

 Intern with Rodel

 The Rodel Institute Internship Program is a summer professional development opportunity for undergraduates, graduate students, and recent graduates.
-Applications for the 2024 summer internship are closed.
-Please check back in early spring 2025 for applications for the 2025 summer application.
+The application for the 2025 summer internship is now available.
+Please use this link to submit an application.

 Rodel interns will work with smart and committed colleagues doing important work to advance Rodel’s mission of strengthening American democracy.
 Rodel interns will have the opportunity to support the Rodel Institute’s four fellowship programs as well as contribute to the Edwards Book Award.

 Exact internship dates will be decided between the selected intern and the Rodel Institute, but generally, the internship will run from the end of May to the beginning of August.
-The intern is expected to work full-time, 40 hours per week.
 The Rodel Institute is a fully remote organization, and selected interns will work remotely as well.
-In general, the intern is expected to work normal business hours, but Rodel allows a flexible schedule when necessary.
-The intern and the Intern Coordinator will discuss what hours the intern will generally be online and available.
+In general, the intern is expected to work full-time and during normal business hours, but Rodel allows a flexible schedule when necessary.
+The intern and the Intern Manager will discuss what hours the intern will generally be online and available.
 Interns are paid $15 per hour.

 Intern responsibilities typically include research, general administrative support, event coordination, and editing and writing.
 Rodel will assign projects that align with the intern’s interests as much as possible.
 As a capstone project, interns are asked to select one of Rodel’s programs, identify a reading for use in that program, and write an analysis of why the reading would advance the Rodel curriculum and the goals of the program.